youaani/jacc/README.md

 Development
 ------------

+NOTE: The overall design principle for Jacc is to re-use what's already out there.
+Don't re-invent the wheel.

 An easy way to get started quickly is to create a virtual machine using Vagrant.
 This repo has everything you need: https://github.com/colmsjo/docker.
 You can of course setup docker and the other required modules yourself.